Bomb City: Production

 The film was the first feature film directed by Jameson Brooks.
 Brooks wrote the script with fellow Amarillo native, Sheldon Chick, and Chick produced the film with Major Dodge.
 The scenes from the film were shot in Dallas, Amarillo, Rockwall, and Denton, Texas.
 The cinematography was done by Jake Wilganowski.

 Release

 Bomb City was initially screened at Dallas International Film Festival in early 2017.
 The film was then screened again on 23 January 2018 at Globe-News Center for the Performing Arts in Amarillo.
 After the screening, the film then received limited release to 17 cities.

 Home media

 The film was released digitally on February 9, 2018, and is also available through video-on-demand.
 The DVD and Blu-Ray released on April 12, 2018.

 Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 75% based on 12 reviews, with an average rating of 6.1/10.
-On Metacritic, which assigns normalized rating to reviews, the film has a weighted average score of 65 out of 100, based on 5 critics, indicating "generally favorable reviews".
+Bomb City was generally well received by critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 82% based on 11 reviews.
+On Metacritic, which assigns normalized rating to reviews, the film has a weighted average score of 65 out of 100, based on 5 critics, indicating "generally favorable" reviews.

+Joe Leydon of Variety described the film as "a potently riveting drama" that "spins the tragic tale of a punks-versus-jocks cultural clash that steadily builds to a furious altercation, with mortal consequences."
+He particularly praised the film's direction, writing, "Brooks demonstrates an instinctive appreciation for what buttons to push and what levers to pull in order to ratchet up suspense."
+The Hollywood Reporter similarly called the film "assured and effective" and "an empathetic drama ready to put straight-laced audiences in the shoes of a maligned subculture."

+Conversely, Robert Abele of the Los Angeles Times described the film as an "overwrought indie melodrama" that "turns a real-life case from 1997 of white-on-white violence between combat-booted punks and snarling high school football players in Amarillo, Texas, into a 'who's the real threat' cautionary tale, one with the eye-rolling impact of Reefer Madness, or perhaps a profane after-school special about books, covers and judging."